zencart/documentation/content/dev/code/Modules/shipping_modules.md

 Variable Name | Variable Type |Variable Usage
 ------------- | -------------- | -------------
-code | string | Contains the unique identifier for this shipping-module; normally set to the module's class name. enabled | boolean | Determines whether (true) or not (false) the module is enabled for use during the current storefront checkout. title | string | Contains the title displayed for the shipping-module in both the Admin *Modules > Shipping* and the storefront shipping quote.
+code | string | Contains the unique identifier for this shipping-module; normally set to the module's class name. enabled | bool | Determines whether (true) or not (false) the module is enabled for use during the current storefront checkout. title | string | Contains the title displayed for the shipping-module in both the Admin *Modules > Shipping* and the storefront shipping quote.
 This variable is normally initialized during class construction to a (shopfront) language-file definition in the shipping module, e.g. MODULE_SHIPPING_*(module name)*_TEXT_TITLE description | string | A description of the module displayed only in the Admin,  *Modules > Shipping*.
 This variable is normally initialized during class construction to a (shopfront) language-file definition in the shipping module, e.g. MODULE_SHIPPING_*(module name)*_TEXT_DESCRIPTION tax_class | integer | Identifies the `tax_class_id` associated with the tax to be applied to this shipping module's costs.
 If the value is 0, the shipping cost is untaxed.